pluralsight/guides-cms/README.md

       master is local branch you want to push.
     - **Make sure your changes are committed locally first!**

+#### Testing without browser

+You can test a lot of the functionality of the application without a web browser.
+In general, much of the interaction with the Github API can be used directly from the command-line.
+To do this run the following

+- `python manage.py shell`

+Now you have access to all the application.
+So, to test a Github API response try the following:

+- `from pskb_website import remote`
+- `remote.read_user_from_github(username='octocat')`

 #### Making changes to Javascript